earth-mover/icechunk-nasa/design-docs/mursst-virtual-icechunk-store.md

 Goals:

-- Explore workflows for creating large Icechunk virtual datasets
+- Share workflow for creating an icechunk virtual dataset from the MUR SST dataset.
-- Expose and workaround issues in the underlying data files
+- Expose and workaround issues in the underlying data files.
-- Expose and resolve scalability bottlenecks withing Icechunk
-- Understand the performance of both writing and reading Icechunk stores
+- Understand the performance of both writing and reading Icechunk stores.
-- Compare virtual store read performance with rechunked native store read performance
+- Compare virtual store read performance with reading from the original files.

 ## About the Dataset